Derived moduli of schemes and sheaves: Derived moduli of schemes

 is a homotopy-smooth (resp. homotopy-\'etale) cover (in the sense of Definition \ref{dsmooth});

 \item for all $m>n$ and all $k$, the partial matching maps

 are weak equivalences. \end{enumerate} \end{definition}

 \begin{proposition} The simplicial category of strongly quasi-compact $n$-geometric derived Artin (resp.
-Deligne--Mumford) stacks over the hypersheafification $\Spec (T\ten_R^{\oL} A)^{\sharp}$ is weakly equivalent to the full subcategory $\HYP^n_T(A)$ of $c\ALG_{T,\hyp}(A)$ whose objects are dual to strongly quasi-compact derived Artin (resp.
-Deligne--Mumford) $n$-hypergroupoids. \end{proposition} \begin{proof} This is \cite{stacks} Theorem \ref{stacks-bigthmd}.
+Deligne--Mumford) stacks over the hypersheafification $\Spec (T\ten_R^{\oL} A)^{\sharp}$ is weakly equivalent to the opposite of the full subcategory $\HYP^n_T(A)$ of $c\ALG_{T,\hyp}(A)$ whose objects are dual to derived Artin (resp.
+Deligne--Mumford) $n$-hypergroupoids. \end{proposition} \begin{proof} This is \cite{stacks2} Theorem \ref{stacks-bigthm}.
 The functor is given by sending $C \in \HYP^n(A)$ to the hypersheafification of the presheaf $\Spec C: d\Aff_R^{\op} \to \bS$. \end{proof}

 \begin{definition} Given a flat $\infty$-geometric Artin stack $\fY$ over $\H_0R$, and $A \in \Alg_{\H_0R}$, let $F\Stack^n_{\fY}(A)$ be the simplicial category of $n$-geometric Artin stacks over $\fY\ten_{\H_0R}A$, flat over $A$, and set $F\Stack_{\fY}(A)= \LLim_n F\Stack^n_{\fY}(A)$.
 Likewise, given an $\infty$-geometric derived Artin stack $\fY$ over $R$ and $A \in d\Alg_R$, let $d\Stack^n_{\fY}(A)$ be the simplicial category of $n$-geometric derived Artin stacks over $\fY\ten_R^{\oL}A$, and set $d\Stack_{\fY}(A)= \LLim_n d\Stack^n_{\fY}(A)$. \end{definition}